How to keep up with old friends when you’re a parent

 You might feel like your only identity is as a parent, but to your old friends – especially those without children – you’re just you.
 So in addition to your baby and life right now, talk about a broad range of things that are of interest to you and your friends.

-Making time for old friends helps you stay in touch with those things you and your friends have in common – music, food, sports, gossip, your old workplace and other personal interests you probably have less time for now.
+Making time for old friends helps you stay in touch with the things you and your friends have in common – music, food, sports, your old workplace and other personal interests you probably have less time for now.

-- Join a new parent group at your child and family health clinic or community centre.
+- Join a new parents group at your child and family health clinic or community centre.

-- Make the effort to chat at your local playgroup, kindergarten or play centre.
+- Make the effort to chat at playgroup, preschool, school or sport.